Spinal Cord Injuries and Male Infertility

 Introduction to Male Infertility and Spinal Cord Injuries

 Injuries to the spinal cord can impact ejaculation in different ways, depending on the level of the injury as well as its severity.
 In general, about 90 percent of spinal cord injury patients experience some form of ejaculatory dysfunction.
+Sperm production can also unfortunately be impacted negatively in this patient population as well.

 Level of Injury

 If there are spinal cord lesions at or below T10–L2 (10th thoracic to 2nd lumbar vertebral levels), generally the man can achieve an erection (though without the normal sensation of sexual pleasure), but commonly there is a complete loss of ejaculation.
+[Brackett NL.
+NatRevUrol 2010]

 Men with spinal cord lesions above T10 (10th thoracic vertebral level) generally have an intact nerve reflex arc.
-These men are often able to get erections, and are also often able to ejaculate.
+These men are often able to get erections and are also often able to ejaculate.

-Men with lesions at about the 6th thoracic vertebral level are prone to autonomic dysreflexia with genital stimulation.
+Men with lesions at or above the 6th thoracic vertebral level are prone to autonomic dysreflexia with genital stimulation.
 This can manifest as bradycardia, sweating, chills, headache, and increased blood pressure, which if not managed properly can lead to stroke, seizures, and death.
 Autonomic dysreflexia can typically be avoided with pretreatment using oral calcium channel blockers, such as nifedipine 20 mg orally or under the tongue.
 Men with high (T6 and above) lesions should also have continual blood pressure monitoring during any procedure.
 Men with very high (cervical level) lesions are at extremely high risk for autonomic dysreflexia, have a higher chance of not responding to nifedipine, and should therefore ideally have all procedures performed under general anesthesia.
+[Rutkowski SB.
+SpinalCord 1998]

 Fertility Management of Spinal Cord Injury Patients